 Finally we note that all types of scaling relations break down at small scales, because of the existence of a smallest length.
-As a result, the renormalization group breaks down
+As a result, the renormalization group breaks down at Planck scales.

 In summary, due to the impossibility of accurate measurements,